basho/basho_docs/source/languages/en/riak/dev/advanced/cap-controls.md

 ## A Primer on N, R, and W

-The most important thing to note about Riak's replication controls is that they operate at the bucket level.
-You can use [[bucket types|Using Bucket Types]] to set up bucket `A` to use a particular set of replication properties and bucket `B` to use entirely different ones.
+The most important thing to note about Riak's replication controls is that they can be at the bucket level.
+You can use [[bucket types|Using Bucket Types]] to set up bucket `A` to use a particular set of replication properties and bucket `B` to use entirely different properties.

 At the bucket level, you can choose how many copies of data you want to store in your cluster (N, or `n_val`), how many copies you wish to read from at one time (R, or `r`), and how many copies must be written to be considered a success (W, or `w`).